mgcaret/rom4x/README.md

 ## Installation

-### Real //c
+### Real System

 Assuming you already have it burned onto a chip (I use SST27SF512s flash chips which hold 64K and Atmel 27C256, which hold 32K, and program with a TL866), generally the instructions [here](http://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Computers/Apple%20II/Apple%20IIc/Manuals/Apple%20IIc%20v4%20ROM%20Upgrade%20Installation.pdf) are relevant.
 You won't need to cut any traces or solder a jumper unless, you are installing this ROM in an original //c.
-I don't recommend installing it on a non-memory expansion //c unless you have expansion memory that looks like the 'slinky' memory of the later models (such as the new Ram Express under development at A2Heaven).
-ROM 4X doesn't know about RAMWorks-style expansions..
+I don't recommend installing it on a non-memory expansion //c unless you have expansion memory that looks like the 'slinky' memory of the later models.
+ROM 4X/5X doesn't know about RAMWorks-style expansions.

+Cards known to work with ROM 4X include the Apple Memory Expansion Card (but no battery!), and the A2Heaven [RAM Express II](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=146) for the original //c, and the [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) for the memory-expandable //c and IIc Plus.

 ### Emulator

+#### //c

 Copy the ROM into the appropriate location for your emulator.
 At the time of writing the only emulator I am aware of that can emulate the //c with memory expansion is [Catakig](http://catakig.sourceforge.net/) for MacOS.
 It's a bit older of an emulator but it runs fine on newer MacOSes.

+#### IIc Plus

+Unfortunatly the current IIc Plus emulators out there are incomplete.

 ## Operation

-Power on your //c.
+Power on your machine.
 Everything should look and work *almost* like it did before.
 If there is a bootable device somewhere, the machine will boot it.
 If there is not (and this is one of the noticable changes), you will get dropped to BASIC without the need to press ctrl+reset.
 If things don't go well, revisit your installation.

 If you don't have an initialized RAM disk, format the card RAM disk with something like Copy II Plus.
 Put ProDOS and BASIC.SYSTEM on it.
 Power off the machine, and power it on after a few minutes.
 You should boot off of the RAM disk.
 You might notice an "R" flash on the screen for an instant before ProDOS loads.

 Now, press Control+Closed-Apple+Reset, holding down Closed-Apple after releasing reset.
-You should see the following menu appear:
+You should see the following menu appear (on a //c, IIc Plus menu is more compact to save firmware space):

 ```
 0 Monitor